DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "You know this forest is completely filled with weak magic power.
 Most likely it belongs to elves, drawfs and fairies.
-So what I mean is that I can only understand that there are foreign gods."
+So what I mean is that I can only understand that there are sidhes."

 "Finding someone in particular will be difficult?"